Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 5

 from the sap between Courtneys & 1st Bn but

-Jess mentioned he hadn't got one.
+Jess pretended he hadn't got one.

 36

-asked me to dinner & a great little dinner it was -J.
+asked me to dinner & a great little dinner it was - J,

 The Col., Padre, Price (the adjutant) & I. McC told us